lizafloyd/express-authentication-boilerplate/README.md

 ## Getting Started
 This application can be installed via npm by running `npm install`.
 You'll need to also install [MongoDB](https://www.mongodb.com/) for the database which will store your users.
 With both installed run `mongod` first, followed by `node index.js` to start the server on port `3090`.

-If you get a permissions error related to the `/data/db` directory it may be necessary to run the command listed [here](data/db/README.md).
+If you get a permissions error related to the `/data/db` directory, it may be necessary to run the command listed [here](data/db/README.md).

 For security purposes you'll also need to adjust the `secret` value found within `config.js`.
 Leaving it as its default value is **highly unrecommended**.